wingemo/Assembly/binary/README.md

-# Translate Pseudocode into machine instructions
+# Translate pseudocode into machine instructions

 ## Pseudocode to Assembly
 **Pseudocode**